Forest Proximities for Time Series

-Most of the F1 scores in Table \ref{tab:F1} are reasonably high, although the F1 scores for DGAP are the highest.
 The high F1 scores for DGAP demonstrate a possible strong tie between points which are misclassified by the proximity forest algorithm and points that may be considered outliers based on the forest proximities.
 The connection between misclassified points and outliers appears to be stronger than for $1$-NN classifiers using several commonly-used time series distance measures.

 This connection can also be visualized, since the distances defined in equation \ref{dissim2} can be coupled with various manifold learning methods to produce a vector space embedding of the time series data.
 Additionally, since the distances have been computed in a supervised manner, the resulting embedding will tend to provide better class separation when compared with embeddings based on unsupervised distances.
 In Figure \ref{GunPointFig}, 2-dimensional embeddings obtained using MDS are shown, offering a visual comparison of class separation obtained using distances defined by $p_{GAP}$ as opposed to distances defined in an unsupervised manner.
 We note, however, that RF proximities have also been embedded using other methods \cite{Vaiciukynas2017parkinsons,RFPHATE,rhodes2023gaining,rhodes2024rfma}.

 As previously shown with tabular data, distances defined by $p_{GAP}$ visually reflect the classification strength of the underlying model, and within-class outliers tend to also be visual outliers \cite{RFGAP}.
 Figure \ref{GunPointFig} appears to suggest that the same desirable properties tend to apply for PF-GAP.